 The Company evaluates long-lived assets and intangible assets with definite lives for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 When the Company determines that it is probable that undiscounted future cash flows will not be sufficient to recover an asset's carrying amount, the asset is written down to its fair value.
 Assets to be disposed of by sale, if any, are reported at the lower of the carrying amount or fair value less cost to sell.
 The Company's intangible assets consist of customer relationships and non-compete agreements.
-During the fiscal year ended December 31, 2022, the Company reviewed the carrying value of its intangible assets due to the events and circumstances surrounding the COVID-19 pandemic and endemic.
-While COVID-19 has at times negatively impacted the Company and may continue to negatively impact the Company in the future, the Company did not conclude in such review that this negative impact is permanent.
-As such, no impairment loss on the Company's intangible assets during the fiscal years ended December 31, 2022, January 1, 2022 and January 2, 2021 was recorded as a result of such review.
+During all periods presented, the Company determined that no impairment of intangible assets exists.